Vishekha/ISQA-8086_Readme_Vishekha/README.md

 ### Links to Assignments
 * !.[Data Entry Analysis.]
+>Link for the Data Entry Analysis Assignement
 * !.[Data Exploration.]
+>Link for the Data Exploration Assignemnt
 ### License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Vishekha/ISQA-8086_Readme_Vishekha/blob/master/LICENSE) file for details